 Preparing the area where you will apply the sealant is imperative to ensure a successful sealant application.
 First and foremost, removing any plant life or debris that may interfere with the sealant’s effectiveness is important.
 Additionally, it is necessary to clean the area and remove any oils or grease that may have accumulated on the surface.
 After preparation:

-When it comes to sealing a concrete pond with sealant, checking for leaks is an important step.
+Checking for leaks is an important step in sealing a concrete pond with sealant.
 Even the smallest leak can cause water loss and potentially damage the surrounding landscaping.
 To check for leaks, fill the pond with water and let it sit for a day or two.

 Monitor the water level during this time and check for any signs of water escaping from the pond.
 If you notice a drop in water level or see signs of leakage, mark the spot and drain the pond to make repairs.